cybertoothca/ember-cli-marked-down/README.md

 ### Upgrading

-When working through the Ember upgrade process, I recommend invoking the `ember install ember-cli-marked-down` command once you are done to get the latest version of the addon.
+When completing the Ember CLI upgrade process, I recommend invoking the `ember install ember-cli-marked-down` to reinstall the latest version of this addon.

 ## Usage